Ecobblah/CS-355-Seacrh-Engine/README.md

 # CS355 Seacrh Engine
 ## This is a group project that me and my team built for our CS 355 Class.
+### It not like Google, it can only list the few sites that we picked

 ## We made it with...
 * HTML